-Results: Both the scientific and technological analysis showed the importance and tendency in the association of the Ferulic Acid and other vitamins and actives.
-The synergic effect certainly provides a better result, performance and stability of the compounds.
-Witch cleared the great spectrum and applicability of the Ferulic Acid in topical formulations.
+Results: Both the scientific and technological analyses showed the importance and tendency in the association of the Ferulic Acid and other vitamins and actives.
+The synergic effect certainly provides a better result, performance, and stability of the compounds, which cleared the great spectrum and applicability of the Ferulic Acid in topical formulations.

 Conclusion: The present literature survey revealed that ferulic acid exerts an important activity in several formulations for topical application and improved the stability and bioavailability when combined with new technologies and methods, showing an open path to target the treatment of skin disorders.